 This new life, it’s true, is (terribly) without the physical presence or him or her.

 But this new life may also be rich with other things and people and callings, with joy and discovery and surprises — you just don’t know what and who they are yet, nor when they might germinate.

 There are times when getting through it, no matter what the season, is all you can do.

 And, until this phase transmutes to the next, that’s enough.

 This post is part of Crescent’s Widowhood Wednesday series.
-Three posts appear each month, usually, though not always, on Wednesdays.
-Sometimes one post is by a guest contributor.
+These posts appear each month, usually, though not always, on Wednesdays, and certainly not every Wednesday.
+Occasionally, too, there’s a post by a guest contributor.